meirelon/baseball-data-etl/README.md

 # Baseball Data ETL

-This project will get the most recent day of statcast data from Baseball Savant and dump the table into a Google Bigquery database of your choice.
+This project will get the most recent day of baseball related data from various sources around the web and store them in a Google Bigquery Table that you specify.

 ## Getting Started
 In order to run this daily, you will need to set up a Google Cloud Function,